CHAPTER 2 - The Cat called Gary 5!

 CHAPTER 5 – Life in the Big House

-helicopter already there.
-The blades of the rotor were spinning
+was a helicopter already there.
+The blades on top the

-the hurricane wind all over again.
+wind all over again.
 The policeman did me high five and

-gave me to a big soldier who made me do up my coat and put a
+gave me to a big soldier who made me do up my coat

 Two soldiers pushed me up some big steps into the helicopter.
 I